 DAVID PILGER, CAIA

-Director of Impact Fund Management
+Director of Impact Investing

 Prior to Restore the Earth’s Impact Fund, he spent the previous 20 years working in corporate finance and advisory at Merrill Lynch and Goldman Sachs.
 David is a Chartered Alternative Investment Analyst and continues to focus on ESG alternative investment opportunities that prioritize both social and financial returns.
 David holds a degree in Finance from the University of Virginia.